filipecalasans/percepetron/README.tex.md

 $$Xi = <x1, x2, x3, ...., Xn, Y> :(5)$$

 where, $<x1, x2, x3, ...., Xn>$ is the input and *Y* is the correct class for the example.
-Now, we randomly generate a set of initial weights $<w1, w2, w3, ..., wn>$ and biases $<b1, b2, b3,..., bn>$.
+Now, we randomly generate a set of initial weights $<w1, w2, w3, ..., wn>$ and bias $<b>$.
 We should be able to describe how far we are from classifying the examples correctly, so we can take the best action to improve our classifier.
 That is the point that **Cost Function** comes in handy.
 One very popular **Cost Function** is the quadratic error difference, given by:

 $$C(w, b) = \|Y -Ŷ\|^2 :(6)$$

 This formula tells that for a given set of wights and biases $(w,b)$, the cost is the square of the distance between the right classification $Y$ and the estimated classification $Ŷ$.
-On 1-dimensional classifiers, such as *Perceptron*, the distance is simply the difference; On N-dimensional problems the cost is the module of the vectorial distance between the two vectors.
+On 1-dimensional classifiers, such as *Perceptron*, the distance is simply the squared difference; On N-dimensional problems the cost is the squared module of the vectorial distance between the vector $Y$ and $Ŷ$.

 In this context, SGD is a method to update $(w,b)$ interactively towards one of the minimum of the function *$C(w,b)$ hopping that it will turn our classifier better, or it will converge towards a minimum.
 SGD defines the following two update equations, also called in this article learning equations: